Bardeen Black Holes in the Regularized $4D$ Einstein--Gauss--Bonnet Gravity: Bardeen Black Holes in Einstein--Gauss--Bonnet Gravity: Exact Solutions and Horizons

-where $\mu'=M$ can be identified as the black hole mass parameter.
-The metric Eq.~(\ref{metric}) for $D\to 4$ and $f(r)$ in Eq.~(\ref{fr}) describes a static spherically symmetric Bardeen-like regular black hole in $4D$ novel EGB gravity coupled with the NED field, which in the limits of $g=0$ goes over to the black hole solution in Ref.~\cite{Glavan:2019inb}.
-However, for the special case of vanishing Gauss-Bonnet coupling, $\alpha=0$, the metric (\ref{metric}) corresponds to the spherically symmetric Bardeen black hole \cite{BardeenReg}.
-The $``\pm"$ sign in Eq.~(\ref{fr}) refers to two different branches of solutions.
-To analyze the general structure of the solution, we take the asymptotically large $r$ limit, $r\to \infty$, to obtain
+\end{linenomath} where $\mu'=M$ is identified as the black hole mass parameter.
+The metric Equation~(\ref{metric}) for $D\to 4$ and $f(r)$ in Equation~(\ref{fr}) describes a static spherically symmetric Bardeen-like regular black hole in $4D$ EGB gravity coupled with the NED field, which in the limits of $g=0$ goes over to the black hole solution of Ref.~\cite{Glavan:2019inb}.
+However, for the special case of vanishing GB coupling, $\alpha\to 0$, the metric (\ref{metric}) retains the spherically symmetric Bardeen black hole \cite{Bardeen:1968}.
+The ``$\pm$'' sign in Equation~(\ref{fr}) refers to two different branches of solutions.
+To analyze the general structure of the solution, we take the asymptotically large $r$ limit, $r\to \infty$, to obtain \begin{linenomath}